mateofra/mateofra.github.io/docs/index.md

 ---
-layout: home
+layout: page
+title: Home
 ---

 # Welcome!

-This is my site.
-Here’s some content on the home page.
+This is my static homepage with some content.